SyncfusionExamples/WPF-Diagram-Examples/Samples/Commands/RemoveDefaultCommands/README.md

 # RemoveDefaultCommands sample
 This sample demonstrate how to remove the default commands from the diagram commands.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/commands#custom-command
 ## Project pre-requisites